AbdelghaniMzid/Digital-Twin-System-for-Real-Time-Vehicle/README.md

 ## Overview
 This project is part of my **studies in Mechatronics**, focusing on the development of a **Digital Twin framework** for real-time vehicle data monitoring and fault detection.
 The system creates a synchronized connection between the **Digital Master**, which stores all vehicle data, and the **Digital Shadow**, which represents real-time data collected from the vehicle's sensors.

+## Current Status
+🚧 **Work in Progress** 🚧
+I am actively working on this project with a focus on:
+- Building the communication between the Digital Master and Digital Shadows.
+- Developing the notification system using NLP, NLG, and NLU technologies.
+- Finalizing the backend and frontend structure for real-time monitoring.

 ### Project Objectives:
 - **Real-time Data Monitoring**: Collect and monitor data from various vehicle sensors, including engine temperature, tire pressure, and speed.
 - **Fault Detection and Notification**: Detect faulty sensors, missing data, or abnormal conditions, and automatically generate intelligent notifications using NLP, NLG, and NLU technologies.